AndreaGreco/GateOpener/ReadMe.md

 ### Mdns
-mdns can be set with related key default name: "door-lock.local"
+mdns can be set with related key default name: "door-lock.local" Can also set via telegram

 # Telegram Bot
+`/help` return all aviable command

 ## Create BOT and set credential inside ESP32